learn-co-students/nyc-web-102819/React-Practice-Code-Challenge-nyc-web-102819/README.md

 1. Sushi list is properly received from the server
 2. Only 4 sushi are rendered at a time
+     - render all ze sushi
+     - paginate sushi
 3. Clicking the "More Sushi!" button shows the next set of 4 sushi in the list.
 For this assignment, you don't have to be concerned about what happens when you reach the end of the sushi list.
 4. Clicking a sushi on a plate will eat the sushi, causing it to be removed from its plate and an empty plate to appear on the table.
+    - onClick remove image from plate
+    - onClick add empty plate to table
 5. We need to make money!
 Whenever a sushi is eaten, customers should be automatically charged!
 Based on a budget decided by you, the developer, the amount of money remaining should go down by the cost of the sushi that was eaten.
 There is a spot to display this number in the `Table` component
+    - decide where to put money to track it
+    - display that
+    - onClick reduce amount of money
 6. No free meals!
 Customers cannot eat any sushi that exceeds the amount of money remaining in their balance
+    - onClick IF they have enough money

 ### Bonus